We are pleased to announce Jordan D. Schnitzer ‘76 as our 2011 Distinguished Business Law Graduate

 Jordan Schnitzer is a native Oregonian.
-He attended local grade school and high school before graduating with a B.A. from the University of Oregon in 1973 and with a J.D. from Lewis and Clark Law School in 1976.
+He attended local grade school and high school before graduating with a BA from the University of Oregon in 1973 and with a JD from Lewis & Clark Law School in 1976.

 Shortly thereafter, he began working full time at his family’s real estate company, Harsch Investment Properties.
 He is now president of the company and supervises the company’s development and management of commercial real estate properties in five Western states, Oregon, Washington, California, Nevada, and Arizona with a staff in excess of 200 professionals.
 During the last 20 years that Jordan has been president of the company, he has helped the company grow to be one of the largest privately held Real Estate companies in the Western United States.
 The company currently owns and operates over 20,000,000 square ft. of industrial, office and retail properties.

 Jordan’s first involvement in civic and community activities began with board memberships at the Japanese Garden Society of Oregon in 1977, The University of Oregon Art Museum in 1978, and the Portland Art Museum in 1981.
 Since that time he has served on over 30 nonprofit boards and organizations.